civictechdc/dc-campaign-finance-scraper/README.md

 Options:
-  --log / --no-log      Print log of all HTTP requests  [default: False] --cache / --no-cache  Cache all requests to file.  [default: False] --help                Show this message and exit.
+  --log / --no-log      Print log of all HTTP requests  [default: False] --cache / --no-cache  Cache all requests to file.  [default: True] --help                Show this message and exit.

 Commands: